romcal/romcal/README.md

 - `key`: A camel case string which serves as a unique identifier for the celebration.
 This key is an essential element in [overriding dates](#overriding)
 - `name`: The [localizable name](#localizing) of the celebration
 - `type`: A key representing the [celebration type](#types)
-- `moment`: Moment.js object or ISO8601 string of the date of the celebration
+- `moment`: Moment.js object of the date of the celebration
+- `date`: Date of the celebration, converted to ISO8601 string
 - `source`: The internal calendar [source](#sources) of this celebration
 - `data`: An object that holds additional information about the celebration
   - prioritized: A optional boolean that when true, gives the celebration higher priority over another coinciding celebration even though that celebration has a higher ranking type.
 This flag should be used with caution.